CrivelliLab/MVP-NEWT/GRAPH_README.md

 # GRAPH
-The simple code below is jquery library to write function for graph/plot.
+The simple code below is jquery library to write function for graph/plot and html to retrieve from the above function.

+Markup :  # function for graph #
 ```javascript
 <script > window.onload = function () {